 We found many of our favorite stores like Kendra Scott and Lush Cosmetics.
-But the highlight was a local toy shop with the most amazing selection and even better employees who could direct you to the exact perfect toy to buy.
+But the highlight was a local toy shop called Engine Ears Toys with the most amazing selection and even better employees who could direct you to the exact perfect toy to buy.

 Another favorite store was Gary’s who sells fine menswear.
 They basically took the things I love about the Nordstrom Menswear Department and only focused on those while adding so much more!
 This store is my husband’s shopping mecca.
 We found him pants, shoes, shirts, and one he liked so much he wore out of the store.

 When in Newport Beach, you must go to Gary’s.
-We had lunch at Lemonade, and I tried their new poki bar bowls.
+We had lunch at Lemonade, and I tried their new poke bar bowls.
 They are good.
-I complimented it with an asian salad (no soy on anything for me).
+I complimented it with an Asian salad (no soy on anything for me).
 It was soooo yummy!

 We also got to see the holiday decor going up, Christmas at Fashion Island is going to be incredible!
 The Santa House is so unique and has way shorter lines than the Grove!

 We spent an amazing hour at Crystal Cove State Beach, and I never wanted to leave.
 I went to college on the cliffs over looking Black’s Beach, and it has the same feel and sense of purpose yet calm.